 Make contributions a priority

 The hypothetical examples above represent what-if scenarios not always possible to replicate in real life.
 For instance, you may not be able to invest the same amount each year or you may have to skip some years altogether.
 That's okay.
 Once you've determined an IRA is the appropriate savings vehicle, take small steps toward saving 12%–15% of your gross income for retirement (including any employer plan and matched contributions) each year.
-It's important to note, nonworking spouses can make spousal contributions.
+It's important to note that if you're 50 or older, you can make catch-up contributions.
+If you're married, filing jointly, and have a nonworking spouse, they can make spousal contributions.

 Maybe you don't have the financial flexibility to make a lump-sum investment in your IRA in January or April—or any other month, for that matter.
 That's okay too.
 Try setting up recurring automatic bank transfers.
-Making contributions twice a month over the course of 30 years (for a total contribution of $210,000) and earning a 4% average annual return would result in an end balance smaller than Example A but bigger than Example B. Not too shabby.
+Making contributions twice a month over the course of 30 years (for a total contribution of $210,000) and earning a 6% average annual return2 would result in an end balance smaller than if you contributed $7,000 each January but larger than if you contributed $7,000 each April of the following year.
+Not too shabby.

 Want to get a better handle on your retirement goals?
 Use our retirement income calculator to review your progress so far and determine how much money you may need in the future.